top of page

 A: No!
 In fact we have scouts of varying faiths join our troop as members or continue to join us on trips from other troops due to our rich program offerings

-A. At the 633 family of scouting programs, we highly believe in the BSA's values in helping to shape our children however for those looking we see it as an opportunity to help bring families closer together as well.
+A. At the 633 family of scouting programs (Cubs, Boys Troop, Girls Troop and soon Venture) we highly believe in the BSA's values in helping to shape our children however for those looking we see it as an opportunity to help bring families closer together as well.
 How do we do this?
 While there are many ways we can speak about, below are a few examples:

 • One Night One Location - Offer scout meetings on the same night.
 Many families have a scout in all three of our programs.
 This means less running around all week